 Once you’re enrolled as a student at NKC, you will be able to access Moodle from college or from home, click here to access Moodle.

-You will have access to two libraries; our main NKC library, which is used by all students and staff, plus you will have access to your own higher education library, which will hold a range of relevant reading material for your programme.
-If you’re a University of Greenwich student, you will also have access to their libraries and resources.
+You will have access to two libraries; our main NKC library, which is used by all students and staff, which will hold a range of relevant reading material for your programme.
 Plus, you will have access to thousands of online e-books and e-journals to help with your studies.

 Learning resource centre opening times:

-The college has three libraries as follows: (1) Higher Education library at Dartford campus; (2) Main library at Dartford campus; (3) Main library at Gravesend campus.
+The college has two libraries as follows: (1) Main library at Dartford campus; (2) Main library at Gravesend campus.
 Each library and associated resources/facilities is open as follows:

 Term time: Mon-Thurs 8.45am – 5.00pm & Fri 8.45am – 4.30pm